"No, I don't want more athletes!"

 Lots of people may be afraid to join a new class due to them being the only newbies.
 But if you run a dedicated ‘beginners-only’ class, they’ll be rest-assured that they won’t be alone.

-You may be thinking, ‘where do I find new students to fill this course?’.
+You may be thinking, ‘where do I find new members to fill this course?’.
 Well that’s where points 1-8 of this article come in.
 It’s time to put the tips to good use!

 If you’re thinking, ‘how do I administrate courses?’ like those in point 9 above, systems like Coacha make running them so easy.